 Clients are equally diverse, I learn.
 They range from residential homeowners, just looking to beautify their lawns and gardens to restaurants and hotels desiring to add that touch of the African wilderness to their facilities.
 Interestingly, ranches and conservancies have a taste for this art form as well.

 One of the main challenges Dagoretti artisans face is the usual one of competition which tends to affect pricing.
 “We know most of our neighbours are selling at much lower prices than us.
 But if you compare their quality and ours, then you understand why we charge more,” Salome tells me.

-As I left Dagoretti, I could not help feel a new sense of admiration for these sculptures.
+As I left Dagoretti, I could not help but feel a new sense of admiration for these sculptures.
 Especially now that I had connected with their makers.
-I had interacted with the pieces up close and saw the intricate process involved.
-The dedication that went into giving the pieces ‘life’ was admirable.
+I interacted with the pieces up close and saw the intricate process involved.
+The dedication that went into giving them ‘life’ was nothing but admirable.
 It was a weirdly gratifying feeling.

 Next time you are driving along Ngong road, spare a few minutes and visit these Dagoretti artisans.
 I am sure you will find something that will tickle your fancy.